magneticio/vamp.io/content/documentation/using-vamp/blueprints.md

 - [environment variables](/documentation/using-vamp/environment_variables/): a list of variables (interpolated or not) to be made available at runtime.
 - [dialects](#dialects): a dialect is a set of native commands for the underlying container platform, i.e. Docker or Mesosphere Marathon.
 - [scale](#scale): the CPU and memory and the amount of instance allocate to a service.
-- [routing](/documentation/using-vamp/routings-and-filters/): how much and which traffic the service should receive.
-- [filters](/documentation/using-vamp/routings-and-filters/): how traffic should be directed based on HTTP and/or TCP properties.
+- [conditions](/documentation/using-vamp/gateways-and-conditions/): how traffic should be directed based on HTTP and/or TCP properties.
 - [sla & escalations](/documentation/using-vamp/sla-and-escalations/): SLA definition that controls autoscaling.

 This example shows some of the key concepts of of blueprints: